 Because they want their campaigns to be specific and relevant to their audiences.

 If done right, email automation can help you boost ecommerce sales and nurture engagement.

-The issue is, many brands don't know which automation flows are worth prioritizing.
+The issue is, that many brands don't know which automation flows are worth prioritizing.

-So, I thought it's a good idea to cover this topic in today's post.
+So, I thought it was a good idea to cover this topic in today's post.